methodphoto/methodphoto/lip2025/index.md

 **Email:** discosonia@hotmail.com<br />
 **Instagram:** @soniadavda

-## Robin Barr
+### Robin Barr

-Robin creates abstract images from shapes, lines, colours, and textures that he sees in the urban environment.
-He also has a passion for photographing architecture and extracting abstract shapes and patterns from buildings that he finds visually striking.
-During 2022 he printed a series of square format greeting cards of his architectural photography that have sold very well.
-He has also exhibited in several exhibitions since 2019, more recently in London, Halifax and Hebden Bridge.
+Robin creates abstract images inspired by patterns, shapes, lines, colours, and textures.
+He also enjoys creating in-camera multiple exposure images that require the viewer to take a longer look at the details captured.
+He has exhibited in multiple shows, including in Glasgow, Bradford, London, Halifax, and Hebden Bridge.

-Robin has been on a general photography and image hosting website called 'Flickr' since 2014.
-His name on there is 'No Great Hurry', he can also be also be found on there under the name 'Robin Maurice Barr'.
-Since he joined that site his abstract and architectural images have been viewed 7.5 million times.

 **Email:** nogreathurry@gmail.com